ydna564/yorkie-pet/README.md

-# Yorkie — Desktop Pet (电子宠物)
+# Yorkie

-A Yorkshire Terrier that lives on your screen.
-Roams around, rests with little actions, and reacts to your clicks.
+A Desktop Pet Yorkshire Terrier that lives on your screen, roams around, rests with little actions, and reacts to your clicks.

 ## Run